-One of the grievous sins of this movie is that it utterly removes Mary from her intellectual milieu. she is presented as the archetypal lonely genius.
+One of the grievous sins of this movie is that it utterly removes Mary from her intellectual milieu.
+She is presented as the archetypal lonely genius.
 Anyone who has an even remote familiarity with Mary, Percy and their circle will know that they had a thriving network of brilliant friends all of whom fed off one another.
 This portrait brilliantly emerges from the pages of Daisy Hay's wonderful book, Young Romantics.
 For example, we know for a fact that Shelley played a large role in influencing the Wordsworthian character of Childe Harolde, Canto III.
 This famous Canto was written while the group was at the Villa Diodati during the summer of 1816.
-In the movie, Mary and Percy do visit Byron, but the entire episode is presented like a sort of weekend bachanal during which Percy and Byron are far too drunk to write a single world let alone discuss poetry.
+In the movie, Mary and Percy do visit Byron, but the entire episode is presented like a sort of weekend bacchanal during which Percy and Byron are far too drunk to discuss poetry let alone write a single word.
 Mary was an active participant in this circle.
 In reviewing Hay's book, Michael Holroyd noted:

 “The originality of this engrossing narrative comes from Daisy Hay's unusual focus on the passionate allegiances and literary influences between her characters.
 With great skill she weaves in and out of the lives of these poets, novelists, and philosophers, their husbands, wives, lovers, and children, exploring the dual nature of the creative impulse, its individuality, and the stimulus of kindred spirits.
 It is a most impressive achievement.”

 These are facts.
 And they are not unknown facts.
-For someone like al-Mansour, who proudly notes that she was a literature major, to have missed a book like this is irresponsible.
+For someone like al-Mansour, who proudly notes that she was a literature major, to have ignored them is irresponsible.

-The actual manuscripts exist at the Bodleian Library at Oxford – and there you can see the marginal suggestions he made and the contrasting handwriting.
+The actual manuscripts for Frankenstein may be found in the Bodleian Library at Oxford.
+You can see the marginal suggestions Percy made and the contrasting handwriting.
 But nope!
 Not Movie Mary, she does it alone.
 Oh, and she does it exclusively in pencil when every single version we have of the manuscripts is in ink.

 al-Mansour has effectively stolen Mary's world from her and replaced it with something almost sterile and antiseptic - despite all of the Hollywood melodrama.
 How much richer and more exciting was Mary's real life.